pombase/website/src/docs/faq/how-can-i-find-go-annotations-for-other-schizosaccharomyces-species-e-g-s-japonicus.md

 and use the indicated table from Rhind *et al.* Comparative functional genomics of the fission yeasts ([PMID:21511999](http://www.ncbi.nlm.nih.gov/pubmed?term=21511999)).

-Note that some genes are present in *S. japonicus*, *S. octosporus* or *S. cryophilus* but absent from *${species_abbrev}*.
+Note that some genes are present in some *Schizosaccharomyces* species but absent from *${species_abbrev}*.
 For some of these gene products, GO annotations can be transferred from other species.
 If you wish to include annotations for these genes in your analysis you will need to use this option, and extend your GAF with the relevant annotation lines (contact the [Helpdesk](mailto:${helpdesk_address}) if you need assistance).
 Combining all approaches gives the best coverage possible at present.
 You can use a "GO Slim" tool such as Princeton's GO Term Mapper to see if there are any gaps in coverage, as described in the [FAQ on enrichment in *${species_abbrev}*](/faq/how-can-i-find-significant-shared-go-annotations-genes-list).
 Also see the FAQs on GO term enrichment in [other *Schizosaccharomyces* species](/faq/can-i-do-go-term-enrichment-other-schizosaccharomyces-species).